dhyaneesh/awesome-jax-flax-llms/README.md

 Welcome to [awesome-jax-flax-llms](https://github.com/dhyaneesh/awesome-jax-flax-llms), a curated collection of open-source large language model (LLM) implementations built with **JAX & Flax**.
 This repository provides modular, efficient, and scalable implementations of transformer-based models, optimized for **high-speed TPU/GPU training** and **efficient inference**.

 > [!IMPORTANT]
-> this implementation is for educational purposes, which means it is not for any production stuff but it covers all components of the model.
+> The implementations are for educational purposes only, which means it is not for any production but it covers all components of the models and can be changed to fit production needs.

 ## 🛠 **Features**
 - ✅ **Multiple LLM architectures implemented in JAX/Flax**